Clair Omar Musser

 Clair Omar Musser (1901–1998) was a marimba virtuoso, a conductor and promoter of marimba orchestras, a composer, a teacher, a designer of keyboard percussion instruments, an inventor, and an engineer for Hughes Aircraft.

 Early career

-Musser was born on October 14, 1901 in Pennsylvania to Ezra Musser and Cora Weidman.
+Musser was born on October 14, 1901, in Pennsylvania to Ezra Musser and Cora Weidman.
 He was raised with his brother Willoughby, as a member of the Mennonite Church in Lancaster, Pennsylvania.
-He died on November 7, 1998 in California, but was interred at the Erisman Mennonite Cemetery in Manheim, Pennsylvania.
+He died on November 7, 1998, in California, but was interred at the Erisman Mennonite Cemetery in Manheim, Pennsylvania.
 Omar began to study the xylophone in the 5th grade.
 Upon witnessing a performance of Teddy Brown playing marimba with the Earl Fuller's Rector Novelty Orchestra, Musser was inspired to study with Brown's former teacher, Philip Rosenweig.
 Musser soon became recognized as a virtuoso in his own right, performing as a soloist, with orchestras, and in an early Warner Bros.
 Vitaphone film.
+Musser joined the J.C.
+Deagan Company in 1930 as manager of the mallet instrument division.